Dannii Minogue: Writing

-In 2010, Minogue released her autobiography book, My Story.
+In 2010, Minogue released her autobiography, My Story.
 The following year she released a fashion book titled My Style.

 Personal life

 Relationships

 In January 1994, Minogue married actor Julian McMahon, whom she met in 1990 while working on the television series Home and Away.
-McMahon is the son of the former Prime Minister of Australia Sir William McMahon and Lady McMahon.
+McMahon was the son of the former Prime Minister of Australia Sir William McMahon and Lady McMahon.
 Minogue and McMahon were married for less than two years and divorced in 1995.
 Minogue stated that McMahon's mother, Lady Sonia McMahon threatened not to attend their wedding and caused a rift.
 In October 1995, Minogue posed nude in the Australian edition of Playboy.
 Commenting on the reason she posed nude, Minogue said she "just had a marriage break-up.
 Most women go to the hairdressers – I did Playboy.
 I chose the photographer, the location, what I did or didn't want to wear, and everything else about the pictures.
 I found it a really liberating, empowering experience."
+She later said that she had posed for the money, saying that she was broke following her divorce.

-In October 1999, Minogue became engaged to 1997 Formula 1 World Champion Jacques Villeneuve (son of Ferrari Formula 1 great Gilles Villeneuve), but their relationship ended in 2001.
+In October 1999, Minogue became engaged to 1997 Formula 1 World Champion Jacques Villeneuve, but their relationship ended in 2001.

 In early 2002, she began dating music producer and Bros bassist Craig Logan, whom she met while recording material for Neon Nights.
 Media reports in March 2002 claimed Minogue and Logan were engaged, but in December 2002 they ended their relationship.